Wilbert Brockhouse Smith: Legacy

-In 1963 Smith was posthumously awarded the Keith S. Rogers Memorial Engineering Award for dedicated service in the advancement of technical standards in Canadian Broadcasting.
+In 1963, Smith was posthumously awarded the Keith S. Rogers Memorial Engineering Award for dedicated service in the advancement of technical standards in Canadian Broadcasting.

-In 2015 the world's first detection of gravitational waves took place at the Laser Interferometer Gravitational-Wave Observatories (LIGO) located at Hanford, Washington and Livingston, Louisiana.
+In 2015, the world's first detection of gravitational waves took place at the Laser Interferometer Gravitational-Wave Observatories (LIGO) located at Hanford, Washington and Livingston, Louisiana.

-After Smith's death his wife published his unfinished book called The New Science and Arthur Bray, a retired Canadian military pilot, acquired Smith's other papers which later were donated to the University of Ottawa.
+After Smith's death, his wife published his unfinished book called The New Science.
+Arthur Bray, a retired Canadian military pilot, acquired Smith's other papers, which later were donated to the University of Ottawa.